Big Bang Nucleosynthesis constraints on $f(T,L_m)$ gravity: Introduction

 \section{Introduction}

 Big Bang Nucleosynthesis (BBN) refers to the epoch in the early Universe during which light nuclei were synthesized from the primordial plasma of protons and neutrons.
 This process occurred within the first few minutes of cosmic evolution, approximately during the interval $t \sim 1\,$s to $t \sim 10^3\,$s after the Big Bang.
-In particular, after about $t \simeq 180\,$s the Universe had cooled down to a temperature of $T \simeq 1\,$MeV.
+In particular, weak freeze-out occurs at temperatures of order $\mathcal{T}\sim 1\,{\rm MeV}$, corresponding to cosmic times of order seconds, while efficient light-nuclei formation begins later, around $t\sim 10^2\,{\rm s}$, when the temperature has fallen to $\mathcal{T}\sim 0.1\,{\rm MeV}$.
 At such temperatures the density of free nucleons was sufficiently high to enable nuclear reactions, while the decreasing photon density allowed these nuclei to survive photodissociation.
 Consequently, the first stable light nuclei were formed, leading to the primordial production of hydrogen ($^1\!H$), deuterium ($D$), helium-4 ($^4\!He$), and lithium-7 ($^7\!Li$).